dy0gu/cubik/README.md

   dart run husky install
   ```

+  When using husky, commits may take a bit longer and fail if the linter finds issues.
+Simply fix, stage and commit these files again to proceed.

 ## Build & Deployment 🚀

 - For setting the final icon and splash screen on all platforms see